Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-No guidance on when to use this tool vs alternatives like list_application_phases.
-Does not mention prerequisites or when not to use.
+No guidance is provided on when to use this tool versus alternatives like list_application_phases or other get tools.
+The description lacks any context for appropriate use.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.